urql-graphql/urql/docs/advanced/debugging.md

 - ❌ **Don't send warnings in debug events**: Informing your user about warnings isn't effective when the event isn't seen.
 You should still rely on `console.warn` so all users see your important warnings.

+## Debug Exchange

+Another debugging option is to use the `debugExchange` included in urql core.
+This exchange adds customizable logs which may be helpful for debugging.
+See the ["debugExchange" on the @urql/core API page.](../api/core/#debugexchange)